Consistent Query Answering for Existential Rules with Closed Predicates: Recoverability

 We say that two consistent TESs are \emph{equivalent} if they generate the same set of facts.

 \begin{lemma} If $\seq$ and $\seq'$ are such that $\facts(\seq',\D')\subseteq\facts(\seq,\D')$, then $\seq'$ is compatible with $\seq$. \end{lemma}

-\begin{theorem} Let $\Sigma$ be a set of acyclic TGDs and EGDs, let $\D$ be a database, and let $\D'\subseteq\D$. $\D'$ is weakly consistent with $\Sigma$ iff the algorithm \algweaklyconsistentacyclic$(\Sigma,\D,\D')$\nb{qui c'è uno spazio di troppo, lo lasciamo o lo togliamo dalla macro e lo aggiungiamo a mano per ogni utilizzo?} returns true. \end{theorem} \begin{proof} If $\D'$ is weakly consistent with $\Sigma$, then by Lemma~\ref{lem:tgd-closure} there exists a complete and consistent TES $\seq$ of $\D'$ in $\SD$.
+\begin{theorem} Let $\Sigma$ be a set of acyclic TGDs and EGDs, let $\D$ be a database, and let $\D'\subseteq\D$. $\D'$ is recoverable from $\Sigma$ iff the algorithm \algrecovacyclic$(\Sigma,\D,\D')$\nb{qui c'è uno spazio di troppo, lo lasciamo o lo togliamo dalla macro e lo aggiungiamo a mano per ogni utilizzo?} returns true. \end{theorem} \begin{proof} If $\D'$ is recoverable from $\Sigma$, then by Lemma~\ref{lem:tgd-closure} there exists a complete and consistent TES $\seq$ of $\D'$ in $\SD$.
 From Lemma~\ref{lem:acyclic-generation-bounded} it follows that for every TES that contains $\bot$, there exists an equivalent TES that generates $\bot$ within the first $k^h$ expansion steps.
 So, all the possible generations of $\bot$ are represented by the inconsistent TESs whose length is bounded to $k^h$.
 On the other hand, the reason why $\bot\not\in\facts(\seq,\D')$ is that none of the above inconsistent TESs of bounded length is compatible with $\seq$, which in turn is due to the presence of a fact $\beta$ in $\facts(\seq,\D')$ for each such inconsistent TES.
 But now, by Lemma~\ref{lem:acyclic-generation-bounded} it follows that, for each such fact, there exists a TES equivalent to $\seq$ that generates $\beta$ within the first $k^h$ expansion steps.
-So, the union of the prefixes of length $k^h$ of the above TESs equivalent to $\seq$ is a set that satisfies both condition $(i)$ and condition $(iii)$ of the algorithm \algweaklyconsistentacyclic, while condition $(ii)$ follows from the fact that the above TESs are prefixes of TESs that are pairwise equivalent, and hence compatible by Lemma~\ref{lem:contained-tes}.
+So, the union of the prefixes of length $k^h$ of the above TESs equivalent to $\seq$ is a set that satisfies both condition $(i)$ and condition $(iii)$ of the algorithm \algrecovacyclic, while condition $(ii)$ follows from the fact that the above TESs are prefixes of TESs that are pairwise equivalent, and hence compatible by Lemma~\ref{lem:contained-tes}.

-For the other direction, suppose there exists a sequence of TESs $\seq_1,\ldots,\seq_\ell$ such that the three conditions of the algorithm \algweaklyconsistentacyclic hold, and let $\seq''$ be the concatenation of such sequences, i.e.\ $\seq''=\seq_1\circ\ldots\circ\seq_\ell$.
+For the other direction, suppose there exists a sequence of TESs $\seq_1,\ldots,\seq_\ell$ such that the three conditions of the algorithm \algrecovacyclic hold, and let $\seq''$ be the concatenation of such sequences, i.e.\ $\seq''=\seq_1\circ\ldots\circ\seq_\ell$.
 Now, $\seq''$ is a TES of $\D'$ in $\SD$, because of condition $(ii)$ of the algorithm.
-Moreover, due to condition $(iii)$, $\seq''$ is incompatible with all the possible generations of $\bot$: consequently, there exists a complete and consistent TES $\seq'''$ having $\seq''$ as a prefix, hence by Lemma~\ref{lem:tgd-closure} $\D'$ is weakly consistent with $\Sigma$. \end{proof}
+Moreover, due to condition $(iii)$, $\seq''$ is incompatible with all the possible generations of $\bot$: consequently, there exists a complete and consistent TES $\seq'''$ having $\seq''$ as a prefix, hence by Lemma~\ref{lem:tgd-closure} $\D'$ is recoverable from $\Sigma$. \end{proof}